-- Add the ground turkey and onions and cook until browned breaking up the meat as it cooks, about 5 minutes.
+- Add the ground turkey and onions and cook until meat is browned, breaking up the meat as it cooks, about 5 minutes.

 - Stir in the rest of the ingredients, reduce heat to low and continue cooking, stirring occasionally, for 5 minutes more.

 - Remove from heat and spoon onto bun.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.

 This post contains affiliate links.
 If I like a product and that product has an affiliate program, then I will link to that product using an affiliate link.
 Using an affiliate link means that, at zero cost to you, I might earn a commission on a product if you buy something through my affiliate link.
 Click here to read my full disclosure policy.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 We now have a COOKING FOR ONE Facebook group.